 Oct 19, 2020

-Your Guide To At Fault Accidents And Insurance
+Your Guide To At-fault Accidents

-Am I at fault?
+Am I at-fault?
 This is one of the first things that goes through your mind when you get into an accident.
 This is quickly followed up with,

 Car accidents happen.
-But, whether or not you are the one at fault and how it will impact your car insurance can be a grey area.
+But, whether or not you are the one at-fault and how it will impact your car insurance can be a grey area.
 It's a topic drivers need to and want to know more about.

-Don’t Admit To Being At Fault If you Get In An Accident
+Don’t Admit To Being At-fault If You Get In An Accident

-Record what happened, take photos, get witness contact information, and follow the instructions of the police or head to the accident reporting centre.
+Document what happened, take photos, get witness contact information, and follow the instructions of the police or head to the accident reporting centre.

 Learn more about what to do when you get into an accident in Ontario.

-What Is An At Fault Accident?
+What Is An At-fault Accident?

-At Fault Collisions Apply To All Drivers
+At-fault Collisions Apply To All Drivers

-How Is Who's At Fault Determined In A Car Accident?
+How Is Who's At-fault Determined In A Car Accident?

-Your Insurer Determines Who's At Fault In An Accident
+Your Insurer Determines Who's At-fault In An Accident

-This is where things can get complicated and difficult to understand.
 Fault is determined by your insurer.
 To do this, they use the Fault Determination Rules that were created under the Insurance Act to investigate the accident and assign fault.